Visit our blog and learn more about Diesel Technician Training!

 Receiving Your Diesel Education at ATC

 If you’ve given consideration to enrolling in the Diesel program here at ATC, keep in mind that there are plenty of tools you’ll be learning all about here at our diesel training school.
-The good news for you is that you’ll be learning about them from certified instructors who work with diesel engines every day.
+The good news for you is that you’ll be learning about them from instructors who have many years experience working on diesel engines.

-Not only will you learn about engines, but you’ll also gain practice on electrical systems, brakes, and suspension and steering systems.
+Not only will you learn about engines, but you’ll also gain practice on electrical systems.
 As a diesel mechanic, you need to be an experienced problem solver and solution finder.
 Whether you are speaking to another technician, talking to a service writer, or a diesel equipment owner, it’s important to explain things in an easy-to-understand manner.
-We seek to develop diesel technician skills but also your communication skills as both are crucial to your success.
+We seek for you to develop diesel technician skills but also your communication skills as both are crucial to your success.

 When you think of a diesel engine, the first thing you may think of is a large tow truck or heavy-duty equipment.
-That being said, there are many other vehicles using diesel, whether it’s a school bus, SEPTA bus, boat, or locomotive.
-There are so many opportunities for graduates to explore.
+That being said, there are many other vehicles using diesel, whether it’s a school bus, SEPTA bus, or boat.
+There are many opportunities for graduates to explore.

 Discover Your Diesel Career at ATC

 Thinking about your future?
 You may be thinking about becoming a diesel mechanic.
-If so, it’s time to schedule an Exton campus tour here at Automotive Training Center near Warminster.
+If so, it’s time to schedule a tour here at Automotive Training Center.

 In our Automotive and Diesel Technology program, you’ll learn the tools of the trade from experienced and knowledgeable diesel instructors.
 We look forward to seeing you here for your tour soon!